ICNHodler/docs/eICN-token.md

 >  Pinta’s assets will be moved to the treasury and as such will still be under ICONOMI's ownership.
 We will be publishing more information next week.
 > *Answered 28th Sep 2018*

+# FAQs Published by ICONOMI

+Will you buy ICN at .0019 even if exchanges don’t delist ICN?
+Which exchanges would have to delist ICN for you to buy at that floor?

+> Yes, the option to sell your ICN to ICONOMI at the rate of .0019 will be available even if exchanges don’t delist ICN.
+This option will not require verification on the ICONOMI platform.

+Will ICN tokens have a comparable exchange rate for eICN indefinitely?

+> Once established, the exchange rate between ICN and eICN will not change.
+However, there may be additional fees for conversion after December 31.

+How long before the release of eICN?

+> The release of eICN is targeted for Q1 2019.

+On which exchanges will eICN be traded?

+> We are researching different options, but it is too early to comment about exchanges at this time.

+Can you develop further on how exchanges such as Kraken/Binance will process the ICN to eICN token transition?
+Are you working together with them?
+Is it possible that this will be done automatically?

+> Conversion to eICN will take place on the ICONOMI platform.
+Full details of the process will be published by the end of the month.
+How exchanges handle ICN is up to their discretion.

+Compared to the buyback and burn system, what will change with eICN?

+> If ICONOMI performs well and grows, this should be reflected in the rising value of eICN.
+As we have mentioned before, profit can also be paid out to shareholders if they decide this via the General Assembly (e.g. dividends or buybacks).

+Will we be able to vote on and propose a change of strategy (for example, more resources allocated to marketing, in search of large funds such as Grayscale or others)?

+> Shareholders will have all the rights accorded by standard corporate governance.

+Are DAAs able to hold eICN?
+After all, you choose a DAA manager to be in charge of your crypto related investments.

+>For the time being, no.

+Is it necessary to come personally to receive shares?
+What documents are needed apart from the Tier 2 documents?

+> No, you will not be required to come personally to receive shares.
+More information about the documents required will be released in future.
+The types of documents required should not differ substantially from those required to open a bank account, for example.
+For those who are Tier 2 verified, we already have most of the required documents/information, which will not need to be resubmitted; only the missing documents/information will be required.

+Will eICN be an ERC20 token?

+> The final structure of the eICN token has not yet been finalized.

+In the Medium posts on eICN, both the terms equity token and security token are used.
+Do you consider these terms interchangeable?

+> eICN is an equity token.
+We use the terms interchangeably in the sense that an equity token is a particular type of security.

+Will it be possible to convert part of my ICN position into eICN and convert part into ETH on the ICONOMI platform?

+> Yes.

+Will the people who convert their ICN to ETH with ICONOMI get their ETH immediately or after December 31?

+> The exact timeline will be published together with the full details about the process.

+Since ICONOMI said they are looking for a solution for US/Canada holders of ICN to convert to eICN, does that mean if they hold 1% of ICN that it would equate to 1% eICN for US/Canada holders as well?

+> The ICN to eICN ownership ratio is the same for anyone who will be able to convert their ICN.
+We are actively seeking a solution for those holders who are currently not eligible.
+If you are an ICN holder who is unable to verify for Tier 2 on the ICONOMI platform, please contact us at eicn.support@iconomi.com

+I have one question: will we get dividends if we convert ICN to eICN?

+> As previously mentioned, profit can be paid out to shareholders if they decide this via the General Assembly (e.g. dividends or buybacks).

 # Reddit Comments

 ## Sep 27th 2018